ignite/cli/readme.md

 git clone https://github.com/tendermint/starport && cd starport && make
 ```

+Requirements: Go 1.14 and Node.js (optional, used to build the welcome screen).

 ## Creating an application

 This command creates an empty template for a Cosmos SDK application.
 By default it also includes a module with the same name as the package.
 To create a new application called `blog`, run: